floraison/flor/doc/common_attributes.md

     # only a_0 and a_1 are visible
 ```

 If the first element of the array is "-", "^" or "!", the array is a blacklist.
-The var names explicitely listed are bound to nil values (shadowing the value in the parent node).
+The var names explicitly listed are bound to nil values (shadowing the value in the parent node).

 An array beginning with a "+" is a whitelist.